nakanishidentallabinc/file_management/README.md

 # Dental Lab File Management System

-This application is a comprehensive file management system designed for Nakanishi Dental Lab, Inc. It provides various functionalities to manage dental case files, including searching, copying, renaming, and monitoring file operations.
+## Overview
+The **Dental Lab File Management System** is a Python-based desktop application designed to streamline file management workflows in dental labs.
+It offers a user-friendly GUI for monitoring directories, searching for cases, managing STL files, extracting ZIP files, and identifying missing case files.
+This tool is ideal for dental labs looking to improve efficiency and accuracy in handling digital case files.

+---

 ## Features

+### 1. Directory Monitoring
+- Automatically detects file creation, modification, and deletion in a specified directory.
+- Real-time updates displayed in the GUI.

+### 2. Case Search
-- **File Search**: Search for case files using case numbers, names, or custom queries.
+- Search for specific case folders or files using keywords or case numbers.
-- **File Operations**: Copy, rename, and manage STL files and folder structures.
-- **Case Checking**: Identify missing cases from a list of case numbers.
+- Displays search results with file paths for easy navigation.

+### 3. File Operations
+- **Copy All Files**: Copy all files from the source directory to a target directory.
+- **Copy STL Files**: Copy only STL files to a target directory.
+- **Rename STL Files**: Rename STL files with optional structural modifications.
+- **Rename Structure**: Apply specific naming conventions to STL files.

+### 4. ZIP File Extraction
-- **ZIP Extraction**: Extract ZIP files found in the source directory.
+- Extract ZIP files from the source directory to a target location with one click.

-- **File Monitoring**: Monitor a specified directory for file changes (creation, modification, deletion).
-- **File Statistics**: View file operation counts for a specific date.
+### 5. Case Checker
+- Input a list of case numbers to identify missing cases in the source directory.
+- Displays missing cases in a dedicated section of the GUI.

+### 6. Clear Missing Cases
+- Reset the missing cases display with a single click.

 ## Installation